-- a.
-Non-integer point totals will be rounded to the nearest whole integer for scoring.
-A maximum of 40 points may be awarded for out-of-state pollution benefits - (6) Total Score.
+- Non-integer point totals will be rounded to the nearest whole integer for scoring.
+A maximum of 40 points may be awarded for out-ofstate pollution benefits - (6) Total Score.
 The total number of additional points not to exceed 200 determined pursuant to Section 10033(c)(5) shall be added to the number of points determined pursuant to Section 10033(c)(4).
 The result of this sum is the Applicant's total score.
-Complete Applications receiving both a total score greater than or equal to the threshold value of 1,000 and a TPB score of greater than or equal to 100 will be recommended for a sales and use tax exclusion.
-Notwithstanding the foregoing, where a project receives a total score of less than 1,000, a TPB score of less than 100, or both the Executive Director may recommend it to the board for approval upon a statement articulating specific reasons why the approval is in the public interest and advances the purposes of the Program. - (7) Upon a recommendation from the Executive Director that it is in the public interest and advances the purposes of the Program, the Authority may adjust the threshold value set forth in Section 10033(c)(6).
+Complete Applications receiving both a total score greater than or equal to the threshold value of 1,000 and a TPB score of greater than or equal to 100 for Advanced Transportation of Alternative Source Applications or 20 for Advanced Manufacturing Applications will be recommended for a sales and use tax exclusion.
+Notwithstanding the foregoing, where a project receives a total score of less than 1,000, a TPB score of less than 100, or both these thresholds, the Executive Director may recommend it to the board for approval upon a statement articulating specific reasons why the approval is in the public interest and advances the purposes of the Program. - (7) Upon a recommendation from the Executive Director that it is in the public interest and advances the purposes of the Program, the Authority may adjust the threshold value set forth in Section 10033(c)(6).

-Authority: Section 26011.8, Public Resources Code.
 Reference: 26011.8, Public Resources Code and Section 6010.8 of the Revenue and Taxation Code.